IBMStreams/streamsx.documentation/docs/spl/design.markdown

 * SQL Database row: `type Bus = rstring id, rstring name, int32 id, timestamp last_seen;`

-1c) If your data is in a different format, such as JSON or XML string,or a binary blob, it will need to be converted to Streams tuples.
+1c) If your data is in a different format, such as JSON or XML string, or a binary blob, it will need to be converted to Streams tuples.

 For example, if you have JSON data, use the `JSONToTuple` operator to convert the JSON string to SPL tuples.
 The `XMLParse` operator is used to convert XML text to tuples.